farhanaugustine/Temporal_Behavior_Analysis/README.md

 5.  **Run General Analysis:** Click the red button labeled **"general_analysis (RUN THIS FIRST)"**.
 This is *essential* and must be done before running any other analyses.
 This step processes the raw YOLO output and creates a CSV file that the other analyses use.
 Progress and any errors will be shown in the "Log" area at the bottom of the window.

-6.  **Run Other Analyses:** Once the general analysis is complete, you can click any of the other buttons in the "Analysis Scripts" section to perform specific analyses:
+6.  **Run Other Analyses:** Once the general analysis is complete, you can click any of the other buttons in the "Analysis Scripts" section to perform specific analyses for single-video analysis only:
     *   **transition_probabilities:** Calculates how often one behavior follows another.
     *   **time_lagged_cross_correlation:** Looks for relationships between behaviors at different time lags.
     *   **fft_analysis:**  Identifies rhythmic patterns in the behaviors.